twedds95/ESP_hole/README.md

 ## TODOS:

-1. Add a whitelist option to the dashboard
+1. Add pages to manually update whitelist and blocklist options from the dashboard
-    - needed for if a false positive affects an important domain
+    - only possible for domains that appear in the top 10s currently